dcronqvist/logix/README.md

 ### Plugin Methods

 Plugins also allow you to create **Plugin Methods** which are void methods that can be run from the editor UI, allowing you access to the entire editor.
 With access to the editor, you can add/delete/copy components in the simulation, change the UI, whatever you feel like.

-###### NOTES

-Making component rendering and looks more customizable

-Components have a position and need to have a size which also should be customizable.
-A `Render` method should then be called to render the component, and it should have a default implementation which renders the component with the default look.
-The default implementation should also be overridable.

-To get the component's size, the GetSize() method also needs to be overridable.

-No!

-A Component should always have a `GetBoundingBox()` method which is the rectangleF that the component can be selected by in the world.
-The Render method should then render the component using this bounding box.